dipdup-io/dipdup/docs/troubleshooting.md

 # Troubleshooting

-This page contains tips for troubleshooting DipDup projects.
+This page contains tips for troubleshooting DipDup issues.

 ## Update DipDup to the latest version